-2. Coordinate teams
+2. Coordinating teams

-In order to make operations run smoothly, it is crucial to implement workplace practices that foster a constant flow of communication, organization, knowledge sharing, productivity and innovation.
+In order to make operations run smoothly, it is crucial to implement workplace practices that foster a constant flow of communication, organization, knowledge sharing, productivity, and innovation.

 After all, the facility managers (and team) should be the number one problem solvers.